rakinggaman/rakinggaman/README.md

 - 👀 I’m interested in coding and sport
 - 🌱 I’m currently learning Front End
 - 💞️ I’m looking to collaborate on portofolio project
-- 📫 How to reach me mrifkipratama.com | mrifkipratama@gmail.com | www.instagram.com/mrifkipratama_/
+- 📫 How to reach me mrifkipratama.com | mrifkipratama@gmail.com
+- ✨ Nice to meet you
 <!---
 rakinggaman/rakinggaman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.